dscroft/wm9QF_programming_for_artificial_intelligence_labs/sqlite/sqlite.md

 This is useful when you are making multiple changes to the database and want to ensure that they are all saved correctly, or if you want to discard all changes if there is an error.

+For example, if a user is purchasing an item from an online store using store credit.
+Multiple changes need to be made to the data:

+- The user's store credit balance needs to be reduced by the amount of the purchase.
+- The item quantity needs to be decreased.
+- A new order record needs to be created.

-For example, if you are inserting multiple rows into a table or you are trying to update multiple tables, you want to ensure that either all of the changes are made or none of them are made.
+It is important that either all of the changes are successful or none of them are successful.
+If any of the actions fail then the database should be rolled back to the state it was in before the transaction started.

 - `commit()` is used to save all changes made during the transaction.
   - Will generally be used if all changes were successful.